-- a) localization script, - b) Graphical User Interface (GUI) for editing the SAFESEAS monitoring area, - c) GUI for editing the SAFESEAS monitor thresholds, and the - d) GUI for editing the SAFESEAS tabular display thresholds.
+- a) localization script, - b) Graphical User Interface (GUI) application for editing the SAFESEAS monitoring area, - c) SAFESEAS monitor thresholds GUI application, and the - d) SAFESEAS tabular display thresholds GUI application.

 The localization script will not be further discussed in this user's guide.